 - (a) minimisation of potential sources of nuisance; - (b) provision of and maintenance of access to natural light and ventilation; - (c) integration with and consideration of the design and siting of any buildings and structures located on adjoining sites (particularly those associated with a sensitive land use) or public places; and - (d) provision of and maintenance of privacy for any habitable buildings.

-Building height and the height of structures does not exceed three (3) storeys.
+Building height and the height of The height of buildings and structures does not exceed three (3) storeys.

 Site cover does not exceed eighty (80) per cent.